Andrew Kucheryavy’s interview

 In my point of view, it’s incorrect to talk about a typical customer.
 We are working in almost all of the segments of the electronics market.
 We produce prototypes and PCB medium series in our factories, deliver mass-production PCBs, make stencils, provide PCBA services and full cycle of the contract manufacturing.
 Clients of Rezonit are large Russian companies, foreign companies, working on the Russian market, small and medium manufacturing companies, design bureaus and companies working on the development of electronics.
 Our products are used for different industries.
 Depending on demand, we can fulfill not only fast prototype services of a few PCB items, but we can also produce a mass-production order on a turnkey basis – production of boards, component supply and final assembly of end products.

-We are doing our best to build cooperation with our clients on the early stages of product designing, we are trying to make it able for developers to take important technological and manufacturing aspects into account.
+We are doing our best to build cooperation with our clients on the early stages of product designing, we are trying to make it possible for developers to take important technological and manufacturing aspects into account.
 We are constantly holding seminars for our customers in our production site in Klin where we share our experience in the product development and show nuances affecting quality of the end product.

-I was really glad to see that after visiting our plant and having Q&A sessions with our engineers, engineers start to actively consult at the process of their product design.
+I was really glad to see that after visiting our plant and having Q&A sessions with our engineers, engineers start to actively consult during the process of their product design.
 It doesn’t only help to prevent a possible production of defective goods, but it reduces time spent on launching a product to mass market, as well as increases reliability of an electronic module.

 Both, PCB and PCBA production are hi-tech streams which require the most advanced equipment and technologies.
 It implies huge investments.
 What is the source of investments for your projects?